Replicable-MARL/MARLlib/docs/source/handbook/architecture.rst

 Value Decomposition
 ^^^^^^^^^^^^^^^^^^^^

-Value Decomposition is another branch of centralized training strategies.
+Value Decomposition (right) is another branch of centralized training strategies.
 Different to centralized critic, the only information for agent to share is predicted Q value or critic value.
 Additional data is required according to the algorithm.
 For instance, QMIX need a global state to compute the mixing Q value.